dmeger/McGill-COMP765-Fall2026/Notes/L2-OptimalControl.md

 - How to perform control updates including ideas like line searches, conjugate gradients, relative entropy regularization and projected gradients.
 - How to handle constraints and incorporate them into state trajectories and satisficing controls.
 Includes concepts such as Lagrange multipliers, dual and slack methods.

-We will not dive further into the very large and active area of designing and implementing non-linear optimal control solutions in this introductory portion of the course.
-As we move to advanced topics, we'll see that today, Deep RL approaches have the potential to be used on the problem, especially when model knowledge is missing or unreliable.
+At several points in the term, research papers will allow us to dive further into the very large and active area of designing and implementing non-linear optimal control solutions.
+However, more often we'll see that today Deep RL approaches have the potential to be used on the nonlinear control problem, without directly addressing these important technical details especially when model knowledge is missing or unreliable.
 However, when we do know aspects of the model well, even a large network with lots of data can be assisted by warm-starting or other guidance from model guidance in some form.
-More on this to come!
+Overall, the winning position is often (/always) to have a strong knowledge of all available tools, so this is why we start with some optimal control math.

 ## Exercizes